zer0cache/matic-docs/docs/develop/wallets/polygon-web-wallet/web-wallet-v2-guide.md

 :::

-Once you have added the amount that you want to Withdraw, you can then click on the “Transfer” button.
+Once you have added the amount that you want to withdraw, you can then click on the “Transfer” button.

 After you click on the “Transfer” button, you need to click on the “continue” button on the “Important(Withdraw Disclaimer)” popup.

 <img src={useBaseUrl("img/wallet/Wallet-14.png")} width="50%" height="50%" />

-Once you click “Continue” from the “Important” popup, you will see a “Transfer Overview” popup with the information of Estimation of total gas required for the transaction.
+You will see a “Transfer Overview” popup with an estimate of the total gas required for the transaction:

 <img src={useBaseUrl("img/wallet/Wallet-15.png")} width="50%" height="50%"/>

-Click on the “Continue” button from the “Transfer Overview” popup and you will see a popup opening, similar to the previous one where you could review your transaction details.
+After that, you can review your transaction details:

 <img src={useBaseUrl("img/wallet/Wallet-16.png")}  width="50%" height="50%"/>

-Click on the “Continue” button from “Confirm Transfer” popup.
-After you click on the “Continue” button, you need to confirm the transaction in your MetaMask to make the transaction successful.
 Once the transaction is approved, you will see a popup on your screen like this:

 <img src={useBaseUrl("img/wallet/Wallet-17.png")} width="50%" height="50%"/>

 The first transaction is to initiate your withdrawal.

 You need to wait for the checkpoint to arrive.
-This could take up to ~3 hours to complete.
+This could take up to 3 hours to complete.

 <img src={useBaseUrl("img/wallet/Wallet-19.png")} width="50%" height="50%"/>